3. Disabled band reduction scheme

 The disablement reduction is equivalent to paying one band lower.
 For example, if your property is in Band D, we will charge you as if it were in Band C. If your property is already in the lowest band, Band A, we will reduce your bill by one ninth.

-Send it to us and we will then arrange to visit your property to find out whether or not you qualify.
+Once we receive your completed form, we may need to visit your property to decide whether or not you qualify.

 By law you must tell within 21 days of any change that may affect your entitlement to this discount.
 To falsely claim a discount is a criminal offence and we may prosecute.